-Naagin 3: Fans Can’t Keep Calm As Karishma Tanna & Anita Hassanandani Kickstart The Shoot!
+Naagin 3: Fans Can’t Keep Calm As Karishma Tanna & Anita Hassanandani Kick-start The Shoot!

 Nadeera95_dilki96: Super excited 🤒❤️❤️🙈😘 @anitahassanandani - (sic)

-Viewers Are Wating For Naagin 3
+Viewers Are Waiting For Naagin 3

 Bnidhi21All the best @anitahassanandani di..
 For #naagin3 Love you..
 And yes we know u gonna rock it.. @anitahassanandani u deserve the best... - (sic)